bluesky66-dev/kibana/src/core/server/saved_objects/migrationsv2/README.md

     aliases should point to the `.kibana_7.11.0_001` index.

 ### 2. Plugins enabled/disabled
-HyperSec Kibana plugins can be disabled/enabled at any point in time.
+Kibana plugins can be disabled/enabled at any point in time.
 We need to ensure that Saved Object documents are migrated for all the possible sequences of enabling, disabling, before or after a version upgrade.

 #### Test scenario 1 (enable a plugin after migration):
-1. Start an old version of HyperSec Kibana (< 7.11)
+1. Start an old version of Kibana (< 7.11)
 2. Create a document that we know will be migrated in a later version (i.e. create a `dashboard`)
 3. Disable the plugin to which the document belongs (i.e `dashboard` plugin)
-4. Upgrade HyperSec Kibana to v7.11 making sure the plugin in step (3) is still disabled.
+4. Upgrade Kibana to v7.11 making sure the plugin in step (3) is still disabled.
 5. Enable the plugin from step (3)
-6. Restart HyperSec Kibana
+6. Restart Kibana
 7. Ensure that the document from step (2) has been migrated (`migrationVersion` contains 7.11.0)

 #### Test scenario 2 (disable a plugin after migration):
-1. Start an old version of HyperSec Kibana (< 7.11)
+1. Start an old version of Kibana (< 7.11)
 2. Create a document that we know will be migrated in a later version (i.e. create a `dashboard`)
-3. Upgrade HyperSec Kibana to v7.11 making sure the plugin in step (3) is enabled.
+3. Upgrade Kibana to v7.11 making sure the plugin in step (3) is enabled.
 4. Disable the plugin to which the document belongs (i.e `dashboard` plugin)
-6. Restart HyperSec Kibana
+6. Restart Kibana
-7. Ensure that HyperSec Kibana logs a warning, but continues to start even though there are saved object documents which don't belong to an enable plugin
+7. Ensure that Kibana logs a warning, but continues to start even though there are saved object documents which don't belong to an enable plugin

 #### Test scenario 2 (multiple instances, enable a plugin after migration):
-Follow the steps from 'Test scenario 1', but perform the migration with multiple instances of HyperSec Kibana
+Follow the steps from 'Test scenario 1', but perform the migration with multiple instances of Kibana

 #### Test scenario 3 (multiple instances, mixed plugin enabled configs):
 We don't support this upgrade scenario, but it's worth making sure we don't have data loss when there's a user error.
-1. Start an old version of HyperSec Kibana (< 7.11)
+1. Start an old version of Kibana (< 7.11)
 2. Create a document that we know will be migrated in a later version (i.e. create a `dashboard`)
 3. Disable the plugin to which the document belongs (i.e `dashboard` plugin)
-4. Upgrade HyperSec Kibana to v7.11 using multiple instances of HyperSec Kibana.
+4. Upgrade Kibana to v7.11 using multiple instances of Kibana.
 The plugin from step (3) should be enabled on half of the instances and disabled on the other half.
 5. Ensure that the document from step (2) has been migrated